MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CaseHoldRule.md

 ```

 ## DESCRIPTION
-In large environments, running this cmdlet without any parametersresults in a timeout.
+In large environments, running this cmdlet without any parameters results in a timeout.
 As a workaround, you can run the following command:

 `Get-ComplianceCase -Organization $org | foreach {Get-CaseHoldPolicy -Case $_.CaseId | foreach {Get-CaseHoldRule -Policy $_.Guid}}`